Tank-ACiD/realterrain/README.md

 ### Next steps:

-- in game map reset, admin priv for using the tool, kick all players on reset
-- improve land cover system, red channel for roads, blue for water, green for vegetation
+- improve land cover system, add trees, make biomes better than just wool colors!
-- allow for in-game assignment of colors to cover types
+- allow for in-game assignment of biome values, (water depth? road and building values?)
 - allow for placement of buildings and other structures via .mts import
 - allow DEMs to tile according to standard naming conventions, or explicitly
-- allow in-game selection of image files?
 - allow output of heightmap and land cover to image files

 ### Changelog